 All Levels Yoga: Our All Levels Classes allow students to work at their own pace under the watchful eyes of our experienced instructors.
 Beginner students learn the foundation to proper form and alignment in beginner poses and sequences while more experienced students can take the postures and sequences into more advanced variations if they so choose.

 Flow Yoga: Flow classes are movement based and for students who want a more challenging class.
 Postures 'flow' from one to the next with the breath to create heat that helps to increase flexibilty.
-Flow classes are not recommended for total beginners.

 Gentle Yoga: These classes are more restorative in nature and move at a slower pace.
 Gentle classes are for students of all levels who are looking for gentle stretching, breath-work and stress relieving techniques.